humberto-ortiz/pelican-test/content/pages/teaching/bioinf2017.md

 We will emphasize the fundamental theory behind the analysis, and also present practical problems and their solutions.
-The course will use open-source bioinformatics tools such as bioconductor, and show how to construct such tools using python.
+The course will use open-source bioinformatics tools such as bioconductor, and show how to construct such tools using python, R, or other languages.

 ## Prerequisites